 • Weaned early or bottle-fed from a young age

-Even small, seemingly trivial changes in their environment can throw your cat off balance.
+A major change in routine can through your cat off balance.
 So they might pace restlessly or scratch at your door when you’re not “around” to comfort them.

 A Bengal kitten stuck in window blinds